Hire top tech talent with our recruitment platform

 Applications of AI

-AI is important because it can help solve immensely difficult issues in various industries, such as entertainment, education, health, commerce, transport, and utilities including the development of an AI companion app.
+AI is important because it can help solve immensely difficult issues in various industries, such as entertainment, education, health, commerce, transport, and utilities.
+In fields like software testing, AI enables more efficient and accurate identification of bugs, enhances test automation processes, and contributes to the development of innovative solution, such as an AI companion app.
 AI applications can be grouped into five categories:

 - Reasoning: The ability to solve problems through logical deduction. e.g. financial asset management, legal assessment, financial application processing, autonomous weapons systems, games